Newlode/jirafeau/README.md

 ## License

-GNU Affero General Public License version 3 (AGPLv3).
+GNU Affero General Public License v3 (AGPL-3.0).

 The GNU Affero General Public License can be found at https://www.gnu.org/licenses/agpl.html.

-Please note: If you decide do make adaptions to the source code and run a service with these changes incorporated, you are required to provide a link to the source code of your version in order to obey the AGPLv3 license.
+Please note: If you decide do make adaptions to the source code and run a service with these changes incorporated, you are required to provide a link to the source code of your version in order to obey the AGPL-3.0 license.
 To do so please add a link to the source (eg. a public Git repository or a download link) to the Terms of Service page.
 Take a look at the FAQ to find out about how to change the ToS.